 We all know that a standard first look involves you and your partner seeing each other in wedding attire for your first time, but what if you broke that tradition with your beloved pet?
 It can be such a fun and cute way to get their reaction to you and vice versa.

 Have Your Dog Sign Your Marriage License

 This one might be surprising – but yes, your dog can be your witness!
 But only in some states.
 Marriage licenses always have room for two witnesses to sign, but some states only require one, or even none!
 Double check the marriage laws of the state you’re eloping in, but if that’s the case, you can bring an ink pad and have your fur baby stamp their paw print on the witness line!
 Colorado and Hawaii don’t require witnesses at all, while Nevada only requires one.
 You can check the requirements for every US state here to find the best location for your dog friendly elopement!

 Give your dog the Camera

 Fido probably won’t be replacing your professional elopement photographer, but putting a Go Pro camera on them can get you some unique footage!
 This will be super fun to watch, and you’ll see your elopement day the way your dog did!

-Bring a Photo or Cardboard Cutout of Them
+Bring a Photo or Cardboard Cutout of your dog

 Sometimes the elopement location you choose doesn’t allow you to bring your pet safely and that’s okay!
 It doesn’t mean you can’t make them a part of your day.
 Bring a photo of your dog and take some photos that way or you can even be a little silly and bring a cardboard cut out of them!